-- Synthesising previous work in a detailed model analysis we demonstrate how variations in aerosol diffusivity can be described in multi-component semi-solid aerosol matrices.
-By extending the recently developed kinetic model (KM-SUB) for description of a 12-component mixture representative of atmospheric cooking aerosol we demonstrate how this model may be used to resolve flexibly surface and bulk processes in varying phases considering diffusivities altered by oligomerisation of reaction products. - We successfully resolve bulk diffusion and temporal change of diffusivity in a complex reactive multi-component aerosol matrix.
-We confirm that resistor-model formulations break down for the semi-solid aerosols (compare Shiraiwa et al., 2011b) and illustrate under which conditions changes in diffusivity play a key role for the fate of aged multicomponent aerosol mixtures. - Atmospheric half lives for several components of a complex semi-solid aerosol matrix have been calculated for a wide range of [O3] illustrating the impact of diffusivity and its evolution on the ageing of multi-component aerosols in atmospheric conditions.
-Impeded diffusivity in semi-solid matrices needs to be considered when estimating lifetimes for reactive species present in atmospheric aerosols. - Discrepancies between laboratory and field derived lifetimes of reactive aerosol components can be explained by trapping of the reactive species underneath a surface crust that limits diffusion into the aerosol core.
-We illustrate and quantify crust formation on the surface and in the near-surface bulk as well as its impact on the reactive loss of components of the semi-solid aerosol matrix.
-Slow diffusion in a semi-solid aerosol - matrix can explain the reduced bulk reactivity reported in Huff Hartz et al. (2007) without introducing an arbitrary change of chemical reaction rate coefficients.
+Synthesising previous work in a detailed model analysis we demonstrate how variations in aerosol diffusivity can be described in multi-component semi-solid aerosol matrices.
+By extending the recently developed kinetic model (KM-SUB) for description of a 12-component mixture approximating atmospheric cooking aerosols we demonstrate how this model may be used to resolve flexibly surface and bulk processes in varying phases considering diffusivities altered by oligomerisation of reaction products.

+We successfully resolve bulk diffusion and temporal change of diffusivity in a complex reactive multi-component aerosol matrix.
+We confirm that resistor-model formulations break down for the semi-solid aerosols and illustrate under which conditions changes in diffusivity play a key role for the fate of aged multi-component aerosol mixtures.

+Atmospheric half lives for several components of a complex semi-solid aerosol matrix have been calculated for a wide range of [O3] illustrating the impact of diffusivity and its evolution on the ageing of multi-component aerosols in atmospheric conditions.
+Impeded diffusivity in semi-solid matrices needs to be considered when estimating lifetimes for reactive species present in atmospheric aerosols.

+Discrepancies between laboratory and field derived lifetimes of reactive aerosol components can be explained by trapping of the reactive species underneath a surface crust that limits diffusion into the aerosol core.
+We illustrate and quantify crust formation on the surface and in the nearsurface bulk as well as its impact on the reactive loss of components of the semi-solid aerosol matrix.
+Slow diffusion in a semi-solid aerosol matrix can explain the reduced bulk reactivity reported in Huff Hartz et al. (2007) without introducing an arbitrary change of chemical reaction rate coefficients.